AlienEngineer/VirtualObjects/README.md

 #### What will be created and changed.

 * The scaffolder will create the entity models based on the database provided.
+* If the -Repository is present a Repository layer is created.
+With the proper custom configuration for the entity models.
+And also add:
-* It will add a Annotations\Annotations.cs with all the custom attributes needed to map the entities.
+    * Annotations\Annotations.cs with all the custom attributes needed to map the entities.
+    * Repositories\IRepository.cs interface.
+	* Repositories\Repository.cs class that implements IRepository.
+	* The proper configuration to use the custom attributes.
+	* RepositoryExtensions.cs with some helpfull extensions for the new IRepository interface.
 * Since we are giving it the server and the database it will change the App.Config or Web.Config connectionStrings

 ****